Wednesday 23 January, 5pm. Continue

 Added by John Wigzell on September 6, 2018 at 15:19 —

-Further to Exeter Culture's previous post about changes to the website and Ning platform, we wanted to let you know that this portal will close in a day or two.
+Further to Exeter Culture's previous post about changes to the website and Ning platform, we wanted to let you know that this portal will close in June 2019.

 So if you want to save any of your images or blog posts that you shared here, now is the time to do it.

-We hope that you continue to join us on Exeter Culture's journey - you can visit the holding page at exeterculture.com and sign up to our… Continue
+We hope that you continue to join us on Exeter Culture's journey - you can visit the new Exeter Culture website at exeterculture.com and sign up… Continue

-Exeter Cultural Partnership is redesigning its website.
+Exeter Cultural Partnership has redesigned its website.
 In discussions with our Steering Group and a broader working group looking at functionality and accessibility, we’ve decided that the Ning platform is no longer suitable – as a platform, it will sit uneasily inside our new website design.
 We also feel that we’d be better able to support arts and culture conversations via other social media platforms.

 We haven’t taken this decision lightly.
 There are currently 561 members on the… Continue